10 Beautiful Towns & Small Cities in France

 Click here to read my full blog post on Colmar.

 Located in Brittany, Dinan was one of the most difficult places to get to via public transit.
 But it’s doable and it was so worth it.
 It’s like walking back to medieval times – not medieval France, but centuries ago when Brittany was its own country.
-Located on several hills and alongside the Rance River, it’s one of the most charming places in all of France if not Europe.
+Its half-timbered buildings located on several hills and alongside the Rance River, it’s one of the most charming places in all of France if not Europe.

 The town’s highlights include the 13th-century ramparts and the Château de Dinan.
 There’s quite a few churches and other buildings to be seen, some of which are amongst the oldest in Europe.